Marker Logo

 this page online

 Road (Connecticut Route 608) and River Road, on the right when traveling east on Fitchville Road.
 Located in front of Bozrah Town Hall.
 Touch for map.
-Marker is at or near this postal address: 3 River Road, Bozrah CT 06334, United States of America.
+Monument is at or near this postal address: 3 River Road, Bozrah CT 06334, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bozrah World War II Monument (here, next to this marker); Bozrah Civil War Monument (here, next to this marker); Bozrah Korean War Monument (here, next to this marker); Bozrah Revolutionary War & War of 1812 Monument (here, next to this marker); Bozrah Vietnam War Monument (here, next to this marker); Bozrah Gulf War & War on Terror Monument (a few steps from this marker); Bozrah Veterans Monument (a few steps from this marker); Bozrah (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Bozrah World War II Monument (here, next to this marker); Bozrah Civil War Monument (here, next to this marker); Bozrah Korean War Monument (here, next to this marker); Bozrah Revolutionary War & War of 1812 Monument (here, next to this marker); Bozrah Vietnam War Monument (here, next to this marker); Bozrah Gulf War & War on Terror Monument (a few steps from this marker); Bozrah Veterans Monument (a few steps from this marker); Bozrah (within shouting distance of this marker).
 Touch for a list and map of all markers in Bozrah.

 Bozrah World War I Monument image.
 Click for full size.

-Photographed By Michael Herrick, March 3, 2017
+Photographed by Michael Herrick, March 3, 2017

 2. Bozrah World War I Monument

 Credits.
-This page was last revised on March 5, 2017.
+This page was last revised on May 19, 2026.
 It was originally submitted on March 5, 2017, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 284 times since then and 18 times this year.
+This page has been viewed 432 times since then and 6 times this year.
 Photos: 1, 2. submitted on March 5, 2017, by Michael Herrick of Southbury, Connecticut.

 m=101738